 The Mayor provides a range of services to help rough sleepers come off the streets and rebuild their lives.
 These complement those provided by London’s boroughs.

-£8.45 million a year of GLA funding is spent on these services.
+£8.45 million a year of GLA funding is spent on the Mayor's core rough sleeping services.
 With his No Nights Sleeping Rough taskforce, the Mayor has also secured additional funding from Government to develop much-needed new services and expand current ones - £4.2 million in December 2016 and a further £3.3m in June 2018.
 In 2017, City Hall launched three major new services - Safe Connections, the Social Impact Bond for Entrenched Rough Sleepers and Night Transport Outreach.
-The additional £3.3 million will be used to:
+The initiatives being funded this year with the additional £3.3m include:

-- double the number of London Street Rescue outreach workers in autumn 2018
+- doubling the number of London Street Rescue outreach workers

-- expand the No Second Night Out service, including funding two new staging posts
+- expanding the No Second Night Out service, including two new staging posts and new 'Floating Hubs'

-- improve access to mental health services with a specialist team to assess rough sleepers.
+- improving access to mental health services with a specialist team to assess rough sleepers.

 The priorities underpinning all rough sleeping services, projects and initiatives funded by the Mayor are set out in the pan-London Rough Sleeping Commissioning Framework.

-Below are details of the Mayor's core programme of rough sleeping services.
+Below are details of some of the Mayor's rough sleeping services.

-More information is in the Mayor's rough sleeping services briefing below in 'Related documents'.
+More information is in the Mayor's rough sleeping services briefing.